Recent support: Laura McDonald ($10). Thank you!

 Up to 8km round trip hike (3-4 hours).

 370 hectare Duncan’s Cove Nature Reserve is a coastal headland which extends to nearby Chebucto Head.
 Parking and access are poor and unmarked due to lack of investment by the province to accommodate the many visitors.
 Respect the local residents by not clogging the road with parked cars and avoid illegally trespassing onto private land (see official boundaries).

 Due to unpredictable weather and trail conditions, you should always take the time to be properly prepared with the right gear when doing any coastal hikes.
-Rapid changes in temperature, wind, sudden fog banks and unexpected precipitation are the norm along Nova Scotia’s coast.
+Rapid changes in temperature, wind, sudden fog banks and unexpected precipitation are the norm along the Atlantic seashore.

 In addition to the amazing natural landscape, there are two old crumbling WW2 era lookout stations along the way, and 2 lighthouses visible during the hike.
 Total hiking time is about 3 hours or 8km (to the end and back) along the linear, coastline trail.
 I recommend giving yourself 4 hours to do this trip properly because you are sure to make plenty of stops.

 Click here to view my interactive 360° photo tour of Duncan’s Cove.